Best things to do in Ecuador

 If you can’t visit on a Saturday, don't worry.
 Many of most of town’s weaving and artesanía shops stay open throughout the week.
 You’ll find stalls on the Plaza de Ponchos every day.

 Want to be prepared for your upcoming trip to Ecuador?
 Start by exploring our tips for traveling in Ecuador.
-You might also find it helpful to read about what you need to know before traveling to Ecuador.
+You might also find it helpful to read about what you need to know before traveling to Ecuador and check out our Ecuador itinerary.

 indian-market-otavalo-imbabura-ecuador-shutterstock_276709883